Assignment of Courses

 A student will be considered full-time for fall and spring terms if she or he is enrolled in 12 or more term units and for summer if enrolled in at least 9 term units.

-No more than 16 units, including those obtained in research, may be assigned in a single term, nor more than 9 units during a summer term.
-If a part of the assignment is for undergraduate credit, a student may be assigned to 17 units during a term or 10 units during a summer term.
+No more than 16 units, including those obtained in research, may be assigned in a single term, nor more than 9 units during the summer term.
+If a part of the assignment is for undergraduate credit, a student may be assigned to 17 units during a term or 10 units during the summer term.
 Full-time staff members of the university may not be assigned to more than 6 units in one term, nor more than 3 units in a summer term, and may enroll only with the permission of their supervisors.
 (See section on assistantships and fellowships for limitations applying to students holding assistantships.)
 These limitations apply to courses audited as well as courses for which credit is earned.

 Course schedule changes processed after deadlines must be accompanied by the approval of the student's advisor, the instructors, and the dean of the Graduate School.